BlvkRoot/BlvkRoot/README.md

 ### Hi there, I'm Henriques - aka [BlvkRoot]

-## I´m Single, Developer, Basketball Player
+## I´m a Single, Developer, Basketball Player
 - 🦅 I'm ready to fly as a GO
 - 💻 I'm a Nodejs enthusiast, focused on creating RESTFUL APIs
 - 🐟 Docker Diver, let's containerize some stuffs 😄